rbeltran076/budgeting/README.md

 pip install -r requirements.txt
 ```

+### Use your OpenAI API Key
+Before running the app, you need to obtain your own OpenAI API key.
+You can sign up for an account and obtain your API key from the OpenAI website.

+Once you have your API key, open the dvis.py file in a text editor, uncomment the line that reads `# openai.api_key =`, and write your API key.

 ### Deploy the App
 Run the following command to deploy the dvis app on a local server: